excid3/rails/guides/source/getting_started.md

 == 20240426151900 CreateProducts: migrated (0.0031s) ==========================
 ```

-If you make a mistake, you can run `rails db:rollback` to undo the last migration.
+TIP: If you make a mistake, you can run `rails db:rollback` to undo the last migration.

 Now that we have created our products table, we can interact with it in Rails.
 Let's try it out.